S Corporation Sting Tax

 Rents

 Also noteworthy: capital gains from the sale or exchange of stock or securities were once considered passive income, but this rule was repealed for tax years beginning after May 26, 2007.
+So, stock dividends may cause trouble.
+However, selling those stocks should resolve the issue without any adverse consequences.

-How Is the Excess Net Passive Income Tax Calculated?
+How Is the ENPI Tax Calculated?

 Passive investment income: $40,000